WLNE-TV: Past programming preemptions and deferrals

-By the fall of 1988, WLNE was only running an afternoon movie weekdays and began clearing CBS' 10:00 a.m. hour.
-In the fall of 1989, WLNE dropped CBS' Guiding Light, moving the movie to 3:00 p.m. and adding more syndicated programming in the 5:00 p.m. hour; by mid-1990, the afternoon movie was dropped in favor of additional syndicated programming.
+By the fall of 1988, WLNE was only running an afternoon movie weekdays and began clearing CBS' 10 a.m. hour.
+In the fall of 1989, WLNE dropped CBS' Guiding Light, moving the movie to 3 p.m. and adding more syndicated programming in the 5 p.m. hour; by mid-1990, the afternoon movie was dropped in favor of additional syndicated programming.
 In the fall of 1990, WLNE dropped the CBS Saturday morning cartoons in favor of several movies in that time slot.
 In 1991, Guiding Light was reinstated.
 By 1993, the Saturday morning movies were replaced with educational children's programs and infomercials.

 For many years, WLNE carried the syndicated shows Dr. Phil, Rachael Ray, Entertainment Tonight, The Insider, and Inside Edition from CBS Television Distribution.
 However, in mid-2009, the station was unable to reach a carriage agreement with the syndicator, successor to King World Productions and Paramount Domestic Television.
 At that time, the station was carrying Dr. Phil, Entertainment Tonight, and Inside Edition.
 As a result of the situation, the shows were dropped on June 5 and quickly moved to WNAC-TV.
-Temporarily put in their place were Cristina's Court, Family Court with Judge Penny, a 7:00 p.m. newscast, and Who Wants to Be a Millionaire.
+Temporarily put in their place were Cristina's Court, Family Court with Judge Penny, a 7 p.m. newscast, and Who Wants to Be a Millionaire.
 On June 16, CBS filed a lawsuit against Global Broadcasting for failing to fully pay license fees for the shows and a breach of contract.
 The syndicator sought $5 million from the company.

 Local programming

 The longest-running program on channel 6 is TV Mass from the Roman Catholic Diocese of Fall River, which began in 1963.
-Produced by WLNE, the show was originally aired at 8:00 a.m.
+Produced by WLNE, the show was originally aired Sundays at 8 a.m.
 It is normally taped at the chapel of Bishop Stang High School in Dartmouth, Massachusetts.
 Easter Mass and Christmas Mass are normally taped at St. Mary's Cathedral in Fall River, Massachusetts.
-As of 2011, the masses are independently produced and continue to air on WLNE, with the weekly mass at 11:00 a.m. on Sunday mornings and the Easter and Christmas Mass at 11:30 a.m. and Noon respectively.
+As of 2011, the masses are independently produced and continue to air on WLNE, with the weekly mass at 11 a.m. on Sundays and the Easter and Christmas Mass at 11:30 a.m. and noon respectively.

 Prior to its host's retirement, the longest running program on WLNE was The Truman Taylor Show.
 The Sunday morning public affairs program debuted very early in 1963.
 Numerous politicians appeared on the show, including two U.S. presidents.
 In late 2005, Truman Taylor taped his final show.
 He is now a featured op-ed columnist for the Providence Journal.
 In early 2006, ABC6 News On the Record replaced Truman Taylor, with Jim Hummel hosting the program until his departure from the station in July 2008.
 Following his departure, On the Record was temporarily taken off-the-air and replaced with infomercials.
 The show returned in October 2008 with John DeLuca and former Providence mayor Buddy Cianci as co-hosts.
 Cianci would host the show solo from May 2011 until his death in January 2016.
 Another hiatus would follow.